 Care facilities.
 Care in the advanced stages of the disease will likely require in-home nursing care or care in an assisted living facility or nursing home.

 Hospice care.
 Hospice services provide care at the end of life that helps a person approach death with as little discomfort as possible.
-This care also provides support and education to the family to help them understand the process of dying.
+This care also provides support and education to family members to help them understand the process of dying.

 Living wills.
 Living wills are legal documents that enable a person to spell out care preferences when he or she isn't able to make decisions.
 For example, these directions might indicate whether or not the person wants life-sustaining interventions or aggressive treatment of an infection.